buy-twitch-viewers/.github/profile/README.md

 •	Bring People to Host your Content: When you receive your streamers, make some changes.
 Try to become a subscriber of others.
 That’s a way of telling them that you are thankful for having them as part of your channel.
 Don’t act as if you are too special.
 Let others know that you are happy to watch what they broadcast too.

 •	Choose excellent Games: You know quite well that you won’t stream any video that looks boring.
 Make videos of interesting games.
 Show them how to pass that difficult level.
-It should more interactive with good graphics and clear sound.
+It should be more interactive with good graphics and clear sound.

-•	Stream on a regular basis: Make sure that you set a particular day for streaming.
+•	Stream regularly: Make sure that you set a particular day for streaming.
 Delete videos that are not getting attention.
 When you plan all that out, get in touch with your audience to know what they are thinking.

 •	Engage with viewers: You should make it a habit to communicate frequently with your audience.
 You have to use the chat tab for that.
 It is important so that you can know the next video that can solve their problem in the game.

-# What Do I Have To Know More?
+# What Do I Have To Know More About Buying Twitch Viewers?
 The road to having millions of viewers is difficult if you don’t buy Twitch viewers.
 You will distinguish your channel from others if you use the right source.
 The use of an authentic service will increase your awareness and reputation.
 You will have the chance to shout out to lots of people.
 Since your preferred earnings depend on the attention received, buying Twitch viewers is a wise decision.
 This provides a good opportunity to boost your channel as well as your confidence towards others.
 It will enable you to have the morale to create more interesting and relevant content.
 You just have to start now to be at the top.
 Making your channel influential and expanding is an amazing turning point for your life.
 Success is experienced by those who come here all the time.

 The more people are watching, the higher you attract many others.
 But it is however important to ensure that your video is interesting and entertaining.
 Investing in that is long-lasting.
 It secures the path for a greater level on the Twitch game streaming site.
 Since it is a famous place, it is hard to start competing with others.
-Your only option is to to check our price, pick the quantity you want, and then pay.
+Your only option is to check our price, pick the quantity you want, and then pay.

 We appreciate all your effort in making yourself known there.
 We believe that it is incredible with your exciting way of streaming.
 The way you host your content shows that you have confidence and love in what you are doing.
 With us, streamers will be active and communicate with you.
 They might even give you an extra idea of what you are doing.
 We will work out the best for you.
 It is our way of thanking you for your trust in us.
 We are very confident in giving you what you are asking for.
-If you buy Twitch viewers, you won’t regret it at all.
+If you buy Twitch viewers today, you won’t regret it at all.